 A. Maryville College does not permit the use, possession, advertisement, or sale of alcoholic beverages on the campus in its daily operations and routine programming.
 The use and/or possession of alcoholic beverages is prohibited on College property, including academic and athletic facilities, maintenance and storage areas, athletic fields, College Woods, conference facilities, and campus grounds.
 Any individual found in violation of this policy will be required to immediately relinquish the alcohol in his/her possession to a College staff member who will dispose of the beverage.
 Students failing to do so may be subject to immediate suspension.

 B. At certain traditional College events, expressly approved and supervised by the College (Robert Burns Dinner, Wine & Cheese, 100 Days Reception, Alumni Barbecue, Graduation Celebration), persons of legal age (21 years and older) may consume alcoholic beverages.
 Such events must be approved by the Vice President and Dean of Students and conducted within established guidelines.
-Further information is available in the Student Development Office.
+Further information is available in the Office of Student Affairs.